 Clean-up: For easy removal of adhesive from equipment, clean up while it is still wet with warm water (this includes the glue roller and pans).
 For dried glue, steam and or hot water are the most effective.
 Using glue release agents on equipment will also allow for easier clean up.

-Shelf life: Best if used within six months of date of manufacture.
+Shelf life: Best if used within twelve months of date of manufacture.
 Mix before use.
 Product is not freeze thaw stable.
 Frozen product will have a separated and or lumpy appearance.

 For additional questions, Franklin’s technical service team is available at 1.800.877.4583.
 24/7 technical service is available online at www.franklinadhesivesandpolymers.com.